Misdemeanor Arraignments in the 36th District Court in Detroit

 • Traffic: Misdemeanor citations/tickets, including statute and ordinance violations and civil infractions, including OWI/DUI, DWLS, Reckless Driving, and Drag Racing.

-Early in 2013, the Michigan Supreme Court decided to fix the 36th District Court in Detroit, which has a history of budget deficits in the millions of dollars and is expected to go over budget by more than $4 million for the fiscal year ending in 2013.
+Early in 2013, the Michigan Supreme Court took over control of the 36th District Court in Detroit, which at the time had a history of budget deficits in the millions of dollars and was expected to go over budget by more than $4 million for the fiscal year ending in 2013.
 Due to excessive spending by a series of court administrators and an apparent inability to reduce expenses or take steps to make the court more efficient, the Michigan Supreme Court requested the National Center for State Courts (National Center) review the district court’s operations.
 The National Center issued a report detailing the endemic problems at the 36th District Court.
 Eight days later, the Supreme Court took over administrative control of the 36th District Court.

 French colonists founded Detroit, the largest city in Michigan, in 1701.
 It is the first European settlement in North America above high tide.
 It was founded as a fur trading post in New France and expanded during the 19th century as Americans settled around the Great Lakes.
 In 1920, Detroit was the fourth-largest city in the United States and a world-class industrial powerhouse due to the booming auto industry and immigration.
 It maintained this status until the middle of the 20th century.